sara-nl/singularity-course/build-singularity-image.md

    singularity exec python3.simg python python3.py #This may fail
    ```

  * By default singularity bind mounts /home/$USER, /tmp, and $PWD into your container at runtime.
-To bind more mounts more do the following:
+To bind more mounts do the following:

    ```sh
    singularity exec --pwd $PWD python3.simg python python3.py   #This may also fail